Cultivate the Ground for Sustainable Change.

 One crop he grew would nicely set up the chemical and organic conditions for the next crop, which in turn would cultivate the ground perfectly for the next crop in the annual cycle.
 Each step along the way would lay the ground for the next – in a system that took next to no work, but that produced incredible results.

 Here’s the point: Fukuoka’s technique is the perfect metaphor.
-When making a change in life or in your business, let each step cultivate an environment that makes the next one easier.
+When making a change in life or in your business, let each step cultivate an environment to make change easier – and the next change, and the one after that.
+This practice is part of what I teach my clients.
+And it is only this that prevents us from going full New Year’s Resolution syndrome, in which we give ourselves to much to do – and end up doing nothing at all.

 This is my theory of consistency in a nutshell.
-Rather than fighting with yourself in change, let change become a thriving, productive process.
+Rather than fighting with yourself in change, make change easier – and let it become a thriving, productive process.

 The Man Himself.